 Later, I asked my husband why he was upset.
 In a nutshell, it turns out that he felt as if he didn’t matter to me.
 He felt that other things came before him.
 He had wanted to talk with me about something important and I didn’t even look up when he stood in front of me.
 He felt disrespected.
 Oops.

-Did you know almost all men struggle with feeling inadequate on almost every level?
+Did you know a huge majority of men struggle with feeling inadequate on almost every level?
 It’s true.
 Since God designed men to be leaders in revealing the nature of God, it’s to be expected that Satan would try to destroy that mission by making men feel like they’re not up to that challenge!
-Satan is constantly whispering to your man that he is a failure, that he’s not good enough, that he’s not smart enough, and that he doesn’t have what it takes to be a godly leader, husband or father.
+Satan is constantly whispering to your man that he is a failure, that he’s not good enough, that he’s not smart enough, and that he doesn’t have what it takes to be a godly leader, husband, father or provider.
 These are all lies!
 Jesus tells us in John 8:44 that Satan is “the father of lies“.

-Unfortunately, when a husband starts believing these lies, he often decides to either give up trying to be a good husband or he may numb out by using pornography, alcohol, or becoming a workaholic.
+Unfortunately, when a husband starts believing these lies, he often decides to either give up trying to be a good husband or he may numb out by using pornography or alcohol, or by becoming a workaholic.

 However, a man’s wife has the ability to counteract the voice of Satan!
 Ladies, why don’t you start telling your husband that you believe in him?
 Tell him that he CAN do it.
 Let him know that you see good qualities in him.
 Remind him about his unique talents and spiritual gifts.
 Show him the respect that God commands wives to display in Ephesians 5:33.
 As you affirm him and esteem him, you may likely find that your man becomes more confident and becomes an even better man than he is now.